drawbuildplay/blog/content/blog/farmhouse-ladder-shelf-decor.md

 Hygge (pronounced Hoo-gah) simply put is the concept of providing warmth and comfort to your living areas.
 Google defines it as _'a quality of coziness and comfortable conviviality that engenders a feeling of contentment or well-being (regarded as a defining characteristic of Danish culture).'_

-With that in mind, i starting changing the layout of the decor on my farmhouse ladder shelf.
+With that in mind, I starting changing the layout of the decor on my farmhouse ladder shelf.
 I reversed the books so that the white pages faced us (thus reducing the color pronunciation from the book covers).
 I anchored those books with a globe ornament I had lying around on another table.
 And then drooped a white soft knitted/woven blanket next to it that drooped to the floor.
 Suddenly, this empty space felt full and warm.

 On the bottom shelf, I wanted something big to anchor the ladder.
 I had an old style trunk that we sometimes use as a photo prop.
 So I put that at the bottom.
 The second shelf consists of a wooden planter box with some pretty greenery.